 That is why we do what we do!

 Holistic Pedagogy & Mentorship

-Led by internationally known voice pedagogue, singer, and master teacher, Dr. Maryann Kyle, the IPAI Teaching Fellowship Program is a three-week intensive teaching-performance and mentoring program specially tailored to the artistic and professional goals of the selected participants.
+Led by voice faculty, classical voice and opera, master clinician, Mary Wilson, the IPAI Teaching Fellowship Program is a three-week intensive teaching-performance and mentoring program specially tailored to the artistic and professional goals of the selected participants.
 It provides a unique opportunity to learn from a team of master teachers and guest artists.

-Fellows will participate in group sessions with Dr Kyle, observe applied lessons and masterclasses, work with guest faculty, perform in opera and musical theatre events, develop teaching philosophies and integrate a holistic approach to teaching voice and vocal pedagogy.
+Fellows will participate in group sessions with Mary Wilson, observe applied lessons and masterclasses, work with guest faculty, perform in opera and musical theatre events, develop teaching philosophies and integrate a holistic approach to teaching voice and vocal pedagogy.
 Emphasis will be placed on musical theatre, commercial voice and gospel styles of singing.

 The IPAI Teaching Fellowship Program is highly selective.
 Candidates are carefully screened and chosen to build a cohesive and collaborative group who will challenge each other in an encouraging team-building environment.
 Artist-teachers transitioning into faculty positions, beginning faculty, and those seeking advanced training and faculty development in a nurturing environment are encouraged to apply.

 "The challenging and positive experience of being a IPAI Teaching Fellow was incredible.
 I am so grateful for the distinguished faculty who generously gave their time and insight; these were life changing.
 Thank you for inspiring me to connect and give."